10 Simple Ways To Reinvent Your Leadership For Greater Success

-It’s a simple concept that we often don’t take full advantage of.
-It’s more than first impressions and or trying to be someone you’re not.
+We don’t often take fully advantage of reinventing ourselves, even though it’s a simple concept.
+It’s not about making first impressions or trying to be someone you’re not.
 It’s about being all that God has called you to be and continually striving to live a life pleasing to him.

-This simple list is a starting point.
-Pick one, start it and stick with it until it’s part of your lifestyle.
+You can get started on reinventing your leadership using the simple list below.
+Pick one to start and stick with it until it becomes part of your lifestyle.

 1. Become More Joyful

 This is important.
 Joyful people have a different outlook.
-Joy doesn’t mean constant giddy laughter, but a contentment, a hope and a love for life that can only come from the heart.
+Joy doesn’t mean constant giddy laughter; but contentment, hope, and a love for life that can only come from the heart.
 Practice being joyful today.
 Pray for deep joy, even amid trying circumstances you may be facing.

 2. Care for Your People Beyond Work

 Everyone is a leader in some capacity.
-The people around you need to know you appreciate and value their work.
-But they also need to know you care about them personally and individually.
+The people around you need to know that you appreciate and value their work.
+They also need to know you care about them personally and individually.
+Author John Maxwell says, “People do not care how much you know until they know how much you care.”

-3. Respond to People to Reach Out to You
+3. Respond to People Who Reach Out to You

-Here’s a way to reinvent your leadership style.
-Develop systems to respond to people.
 Don’t drop the ball on communication.
-Become known as the person who texts back, responds to questions and lives up to their end of the bargain.
-This is especially true for those closest to you – your family, children, close friends.
-But you can also build systems to expedite the process of responding to others who are reaching out to you.
-For example, you may want to develop a list of common questions and requests you get on a regular basis, then create some well crafted responses that you can use again and again.
+Become known as the person who texts back, responds to questions, and lives up to their end of the bargain.
+This is especially true for those closest to you – your family and close friends.
+You can also build systems to expedite responding to others reaching out to you.
+For example, you may want to develop a list of common questions and requests you get regularly, then create well-crafted responses to use repeatedly.

 4. Develop a Personal Mission Statement

 It’s freeing to know what your main goals are.
 The process of developing a personal mission statement is worth the process itself.
-Additionally, you come away with 50 words or less statement that can be easily memorized and used to motivate you each morning.
-Here’s a simple two page process for creating your personal mission statement.
+You come away with a 50-words-or-less statement that can be easily memorized and used to motivate you each morning.
+Watch this video and create yours here.

 5. Determine Your Priorities

 Priorities shape who we become.
-If you’re always working on second things first, you never get to the first things!
+If you’re always working on second things first, you never get to the first things.
 Your priorities need to be clear and known (especially to you).
-If you feel overwhelmed and going in circles, block a day off, in the next future, to take off regular work and go somewhere to think about what is more important to you.
-Then, begin to arrange your life around these priorities.
-Recently, I had a thought that I wanted to make sure I played music with my kids at least twice a week.
-So, I added it to my “to do” list and it’s been happening, continually.
-They don’t know it’s on a to-do list, to them it’s just natural, the way I want it to be.
+If you feel overwhelmed, block a day in the future to take off regular work and go somewhere to think about what is important to you.
+Begin to arrange your life around these priorities.
+Recently, I wanted to play music with my kids at least twice a week, so I added it to my “to-do” list, and it’s been happening continually.
+They don’t know it’s on a to-do list.
+To them, it’s natural, the way I want it to be.

 Anyone can say “yes.”
-Over commitment is everywhere you look in our culture.
-And it seems to be contagious.
-Saying “yes” so often seems like the right thing to do.
-In reality, to truly reinvent yourself, you are going to have to say “no” more often than “yes”.
-As you grow more effective in the time-freeing, priority-making habit of saying “no”, your “yes” will become more meaningful and powerful.
-It helps me to think of it this way: when you say “yes”, you are undoubtedly saying “no” to something else.
+Over-commitment is everywhere in our culture, and it seems to be contagious.
+While saying “yes” may seems like the right thing to do, you must say “no” more often than “yes” to truly reinvent yourself.
+As you grow more effective in the time-freeing, priority-making habit of saying “no,” your “yes” will become more meaningful and powerful.
+It helps me to think of it this way: When you say “yes,” you are saying “no” to something else.

 7. Balance Each Day: Prayer, Reading, Work, Relationships, Adventure, and Thinking

-8. Develop Highly Specific Measurable Outcomes for Each Day
+8. Develop Specific Measurable Outcomes for Each Day

 How will you know when you’ve succeeded?
-Reinventing your measurable outcomes, your daily finish lines, will help you become more productive.
-Some examples may include: How many contacts did you make?
+Reinventing your measurable outcomes and daily finish lines will help you become more productive.
+Examples may include: How many contacts did you make?
 Did you accomplish everything on your to-do list?
 How many people did you make smile?
-How many times did you tell your kids you loved them today?
-Developing measurable goals for your work, home or relationships can be a simple way to make big changes.
-And encouraging your team to develop measurable, daily goals is another way to really increase effectiveness and productivity.
-Read: How to get productivity from your church staff.
+How often did you tell your spouse and/or kids you loved them?
+Developing measurable goals for your work, home, or relationships can be a simple way to make significant changes.
+Encouraging your team to establish specific, measurable daily goals is another way to increase effectiveness and productivity.

 9. Wake Up Earlier

-This may be the one keystone reinvention in your life to help spur on many more positive changes.
-Waking up even thirty minutes earlier to pray, read, think, exercise or prioritize your day can make powerful changes to your life!
-Waking up earlier is a bit of a sacrifice, but you get used to it quickly and you’ll join the ranks of the most common connecting discipline of nearly all successful people – they are early risers.
+This keystone reinvention in your life may help spur other positive changes.
+Waking up even thirty minutes earlier to pray, read, think, exercise, or prioritize your day can positively influence your life.
+Waking up earlier is a bit of a sacrifice, but as you adjust, you will join the ranks of the most common connecting discipline of nearly all successful people – they are early risers.
 Read this interesting list of people who get up early.

 10. Lead More Diligently at Home

-When your home life is good and organized, everything in life is better.
+Everything in life is better when your home life is good and organized.
 Give your best energy at home.
 Keep clutter at a minimum.
 Keep your cars filled up with gas.
 Turn off the TV.
-Visit with family, friends and neighbors.
+Visit with family, friends, and neighbors.
 Keep your finances in good order.
 Serve your spouse.
 Help with chores.
 Take personal responsibility for your home.

 OTHER POSTS…